Bayesian Nonparametric Common Atoms Regression for Generating Synthetic Controls in Clinical Trials: Common Atoms Mixture Model

 \subsection{Density-free Importance Resampling of RWD}

 Building on the fitted CAM for covariates, we propose an importance resampling method to create a subpopulation of $\bXtw$ that can be considered to be equivalent to $\bXon$ (see below for a definition of equivalence that is being used here).
-Under the assumption of no unmeasured confounders, the $\bX_{2,i}$'s in the sampled (or weighted) subpopulation can be assumed to follow the same distribution as $\bX_{1,i}$, and be considered digital clones of the $\bX_{1,i}$ who were randomly assigned to control.
-With such equivalent populations, in principle, any desired method can then be used to carry out inference on treatment effects.
-Such focus on equivalent populations is strongly recommended by the \citet{fdaregulation2021}.
+Under the assumption of no unmeasured confounders, the $\bX_{2,i}$'s in the sampled (or weighted) subpopulation can be assumed to follow the same distribution as $\bX_{1,i}$, and be considered digital clones of the $\bX_{1,i}$.
+With such equivalent populations, in principle, any desired method for randomized clinical trials can subsequently be used to carry out inference on treatment effects.
+Such focus on equivalent populations follows recent recommendations by the FDA \citep{fdaregulation2021}.

 Recall that $\bF_{s}$ denotes the mixture model for $\bX_{s,i}$, $s=1,2$, under \eqref{eq:RWD_model} and \eqref{eq:experimental_model}, respectively.
 We define equivalent populations as a subset (possibly all) of $\bXtw$ together with a set of weights such that expectation of any function of interest $g(\bX_{1,i})$ under $\bX_{1,i} \sim \bF_{1}$ can be evaluated as a (weighted) Monte Carlo average using these $\bXtw$ (and the weights).
 Here we assume that all stated expectations exist and that the order of taking expectations and limits can be switched.